Accurate Small-Signal Modeling of Digitally Controlled Buck Converters with ADC-PWM Synchronization: Small-Signal Modeling of Digital Buck Converters with Asymmetrical Carriers

-Since DPWM-ADC synchronization guarantees that sampling always occurs at the PWM on-interval center, as shown in Fig.\ref{fig:TEM_Buck_IL}, in each cycle, the ADC sampling instant $t_{smp}$ is related to the on-time perturbation $\hat{t}_{on}$ of the previous cycle:
+Since DPWM-ADC synchronization guaranties that sampling occurs exactly at the midpoint of the PWM on-interval, as shown in Fig.\ref{fig:TEM_Buck_IL}, in each cycle, the ADC sampling instant $t_{smp}$ is related to the on-time perturbation $\hat{t}_{on}$ of the previous cycle:

 Under the small-signal assumption, the k-th sampled inductor current $i_L(t_{smp\_k})$ can be approximated its 1st-order Taylor expansion as:

 where $i_s(kT_S)$ is the scaled inductor current sampled at fixed instants $kT_S$, $I_s(kT_S)$ is the steady-state sampled inductor current, which equals the average inductor current $\overline{I_L}$: